jeremycyr/astro-paper/src/pages/about.md

 ## Core Expertise

-I work at the intersection of enterprise integration and cloud architecture, designing systems that connect ERP, commerce, and CRM platforms.
-My experience spans legacy modernization, event-driven patterns, and full-stack development across AWS and Azure.
+I work at the intersection of enterprise integration and cloud architecture, designing systems that connect ERP, commerce, CRM, and other enterprise platforms at scale.
+My experience spans legacy modernization, event-driven patterns, and full-stack development across AWS, Azure, GCP, and Legacy.

 **Technical Focus Areas:**
 - Enterprise Integration (ERP, Commerce, CRM)